open-joinbase/joinbase.io/content/docs/references/lang.md

 | FixedString | `fs(10)'abc123'`<br/> There the type prefix has a parameter for specifying the byte width of FixedString type.
 Because the FixedString data has a fixed length.
 The width parameter is used for padding its string representation. <br/> If the byte width is not provided, the length of its string representation will be used.
 That is, `fs'abc123'` is the short form of `fs(6)'abc123'`.
 See [more in the note](/docs/references/lang#note_fixedstring) below. |

 Note
-* Not like Postgresql, joinbase only have one timezone-wared DateTime type.
-It is recommended that you use the default timezone of joinbase, which is the time zone of the joinbase server.
+* Not like Postgresql, JoinBase only have one timezone-wared DateTime type.
+It is recommended that you use the default timezone of JoinBase, which is the time zone of the JoinBase server.
 But you can specify the time zone in anywhere needed.
 * Date and Time type are not related the time zones, it just plain date and time.
 If you need timezone wared behavior, you just use DateTime type.
-* <a id="note_fixedstring"></a>FixedString data in the joinbase is fixed length.
+* <a id="note_fixedstring"></a>FixedString data in the JoinBase is fixed length.
 For the shorter string representation, it is necessary to pad the representation to the fixed length (with zero).
 For the longer string representation, the excess trailing will be truncated away.
 To enhance the ergonomics, for the representation which you can not need to pad, you can omit the width parameter, like `fs'abc123'`.

 ### Data Definition, Manipulation and Management